philanc/slua/README.md

 Although their objectives are different, slua has been inspired by other projects:
 - MurgaLua, by John Murga - http://www.murga-projects.com/murgaLua.html
 - BonaLuna, by Christophe Delord - http://www.cdsoft.fr/bl/bonaluna.html
+- Luabuild, by Steve Donovan, is a much more ambitious tool to build a static Lua with bundled libraries - https://github.com/stevedonovan/luabuild

 ### License